Random walks on bifractal networks: Random walks on fractal scale-free networks

 \section{Random walks on fractal scale-free networks}

 Consider a connected and undirected FSFN $\G$ that has a degree distribution with a power-law tail, $P(k)\propto k^{-\gamma}$ for high degree $k$.
-Let $\Df$ be the (global) fractal dimension of this network, i.e., the minimum number $\NB(l)$ of subgraphs (boxes) of diameter $l$ required to cover the network $\G$ scales as $\NB(l)\propto l^{-\Df}$ \cite{Song05}.
+Let $\Df$ be the (global) fractal dimension of the FSFN $\G$.
+This means that if we cover the network $\G$ with subgraphs (boxes) of diameter $l$, the minimum number $\NB(l)$ of boxes scales as $\NB(l)\propto l^{-\Df}$ \cite{Song05}.
 If the number $\nu_{b}$ of nodes included in a covering box $b$ is proportional to the number $k_{b}$ of neighboring boxes to $b$, namely,

-the network $\G$ exhibits the bifractal nature in its structure \cite{Furuya11}.
+the network $\G$ exhibits a bifractal nature in its structure \cite{Furuya11}.
 The local fractal dimensions of $\G$ are then given by

-The dimension $\dfmin$ describes the local fractality around hub nodes with infinitely high degrees in the thermodynamic limit, while $\dfmax$ represents that around finite-degree non-hub nodes infinitely distant from the hubs \cite{Yamamoto23}.